Meet the Team

 Naomi is also a keen musician (cello, piano, singing) and dancer (ballet).

-Caroline Bald – trustee
+Dr Caroline Bald – trustee

 Caroline is a registered social worker in criminal justice.
 She works as an academic at the University of Essex in Social Work and Social Justice, leading the MA in Social Work and Human Rights programme.
 Her research explores the problematisation of well-being and inclusive education.